-- On April 25, 2022, it was announced that drilling had commenced at Pepas.
-Since October 2020 when drilling recommenced at the central APTA area, a total 15,195 metres had been drilled and two more drills were being imported to test deeper zones, including at APTA, Pepas and Pupino. - After the year end, on June 27, 2022, assay results from five additional holes in APTA were announced Reasonable grades of gold were intercepted in two of the holes and the other holes showed lower levels of gold but high-grade copper and zinc evident at depth.
-As planned, drilling focus was then shifted to Pepas and Pupino. - Subsequent to year end, on September 6, 2022, after the year end, the Company announced assay results from the Pepas prospect to the north of Anza, including assay results from PEP001 which returned a substantial, high-grade intersection of 150.9m @ 3.00g/t Au (from surface).
-Also announced on that day, that Monte Aguila had informed the Company that it had met its expenditure of US\$4m for the year. - Subsequent to year end, on September 8, 2022, the Company's JV partner, Monte Águila provided the Company with a Phase 1 Earn-In Notice, having completed all of the Phase 1 obligations, including investing US\$10 million in the Project.
-The Company and Monte Aguila will begin the process of forming a new mining company ("Mining Company") that will hold title to the Project's concessions and applications.
-The Company was also notified by Monte Aguila that in accordance with the Exploration Agreement, it will enter Phase 2 following negotiation and execution of a joint venture agreement to govern the operations of the Mining Company.
-Once the Mining Company is formed, which is expected to take several months, Orour will initially have 49% ownership and Monte Aguila, 51% ownership in the Mining Company, which will be managed by Monte Aguila.
+- On June 27, 2022, assay results from five additional holes in APTA were announced.
+Reasonable grades of gold were intercepted in two of the holes and the other holes showed lower levels of gold but high-grade copper and zinc evident at depth.
+As planned, drilling focus was then shifted to Pepas and Pupino. - On September 6, 2022, the Company announced assay results from the Pepas prospect to the north of Anzá, including assay results from PEP001 which returned a substantial, high-grade intersection of 150.9m @ 3.00g/t Au (from surface).
+Also announced on that day, that Monte Águila had informed the Company that it had met its expenditure of US\$4m for the year. - On September 9, 2022, the Company announced that its JV partner, Monte Águila provided the Company with a Phase 1 Earn-In Notice, having completed all of the Phase 1 obligations, including investing US\$10 million in the Anzá Project.
+The Company and Monte Águila will begin the process of forming a new mining company ("Mining Company") that will hold title to the Anzá Project's concessions and applications.
+The Company was also notified by Monte Águila that in accordance with the Exploration Agreement, it will enter Phase 2 following negotiation and execution of a joint venture agreement to govern the operations of the Mining Company.
+Once the Mining Company is formed, which is expected to take several months, Orosur will initially have 49% ownership and Monte Águila, 51% ownership in the Mining Company, which will be managed by Monte Águila. - On October 21,2022, the Company announced assay results from four additional diamond drill holes at Pepas and Pupino.
+Both the Pepas and Pupino prospects are located in the northern region of the Anzá Prospect, roughly 12km and 8km respectively north northeast from the central APTA prospect that had seen most drilling at Anzá up until early 2022.
+At PEPAS, holes PEP005 and PEP007 were drilled from the same pad as PEP001 but in different directions.
+Both holes returned substantial gold intersections, with the best at PEP007 being 80.55m @ 3.05g/t Au from surface (including 41.75m @ 5.24g/t).
+Two additional holes are currently underway from new pads in an attempt to better define the geometry of the mineralised body at Pepas.